WebAssembly/spec/document/core/intro/overview.rst

   Execution can be further divided into two phases:

   **Instantiation**.
-  An *instance* is the dynamic representation of a module, complete with its own state and execution stack.
+  A module *instance* is the dynamic representation of a module, complete with its own state and execution stack.
-  Instantiation executes the module body itself given definitions for all its imports.
+  Instantiation executes the module body itself, given definitions for all its imports.
   It initializes globals, memories and tables and invokes the module's start function if defined.
   It returns the instances of the module's exports.

   **Invocation**.
-  Once instantiated, further WebAssembly computations can be initiated by *invoking* an exported function of an instance.
+  Once instantiated, further WebAssembly computations can be initiated by *invoking* an exported function on a module instance.
   Given the required arguments, that executes the respective function and returns its results.

   Instantiation and invocation are operations within the embedding environment.